astral-sh/ruff/BREAKING_CHANGES.md

 # Breaking Changes

-## Unreleased
+## 0.0.237

+### `--explain`, `--clean`, and `--generate-shell-completion` are now subcommands ([#2190](https://github.com/charliermarsh/ruff/pull/2190))

-`--explain`, `--clean` and `--generate-shell-completion` are now implemented as subcommands:
+`--explain`, `--clean`, and `--generate-shell-completion` are now implemented as subcommands:

-    ruff .         # still works and will always work ruff check .   # now also works
+    ruff .         # Still works!
+And will always work. ruff check .   # New!
+Also works.

-    ruff --explain E402   # still works
+    ruff --explain E402   # Still works.
-    ruff explain E402     # now also works
+    ruff explain E402     # New!
+Also works.
+(And preferred.)

-    ruff --format json --explain E402   # no longer works
-    # the command has to come first:
+    # Oops!
+The command has to come first.
-    ruff --explain E402 --format json   # or using the new syntax: ruff explain E402   --format json
+    ruff --format json --explain E402   # No longer works. ruff --explain E402 --format json   # Works! ruff explain E402   --format json   # Works!
+(And preferred.)

-Please also note that:
+This change is largely backwards compatible -- most users should experience no change in behavior.
+However, please note the following exceptions:

-* the subcommands will now fail when invoked with unsupported arguments instead of silently ignoring them, e.g. the following will now fail:
+* Subcommands will now fail when invoked with unsupported arguments, instead of silently ignoring them.
+For example, the following will now fail:

       ruff --explain E402 --respect-gitignore

-  Since the `explain` command doesn't support `--respect-gitignore`.
+  (`explain` command doesn't support `--respect-gitignore`.)

-* The semantics of `ruff <arg>` has changed when `<arg>` is a subcommand, e.g. before `ruff explain` would look for a file or directory `explain` in the current directory but now it just invokes the explain command.
-Note that scripts invoking ruff should supply `--` anyway before any positional arguments and the semantics of `ruff -- <arg>` have not changed.
+* The semantics of `ruff <arg>` have changed slightly when `<arg>` is a valid subcommand.
+For example, prior to this release, running `ruff explain` would run `ruff` over a file or directory called `explain`.
+Now, `ruff explain` would invoke the `explain` subcommand.

+* Scripts that nvoke ruff should supply `--` before any positional arguments.
+(The semantics of `ruff -- <arg>` have not changed.)

-* `--explain` previously treated `--format grouped` just like `--format text` (this is no longer supported, use `--format text` instead)
+* `--explain` previously treated `--format grouped` as a synonym for `--format text`.
+This is no longer supported; instead, use `--format text`.

 ## 0.0.226